zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 **NOTE**: Use the **Info** notification instead of the **Success** notification, which is being deprecated.

-<a name="notifications-good-practices-for-notifications"></a>
+<a name="notifications-client-notifications"></a>
-### Good Practices for notifications
+### Client notifications

-<a name="notifications-good-practices-for-notifications-is-a-notification-appropriate"></a>
-#### Is a notification appropriate?

-It is good practice to avoid raising notifications that users will not care about, or will not take action on.
-It is good practice to avoid using multiple notifications when a single notification will suffice.
-Don't use notifications too often.
-Be as specific as possible and follow the voice and tone guidelines when defining notifications.
-Notifications are referenced out of context (e.g. within the hub and not the asset blade) and generic messages may not make sense.
-Always use server events for non-read operations, and for any events that originate in a back-end system.
-Always prefer global, server events by integrating with the Event service.
-Only use local, client notifications if the error originates on the client and doesn't apply to other users.
-Every event originating from a back-end system should be processed as a server event.
-This will ensure they are available to additional users and across browser sessions. _Local, client notifications are only visible in the current session._ When the browser is refreshed, all client notifications will be lost.
+ Local client notifications are only visible in the current browser session.
+When the browser is refreshed,  all local client notifications are lost.

-<a name="notifications-good-practices-for-notifications-always-save-server-events-for-asset-changes"></a>
-#### Always save server events for asset changes

-Server events are used to track asset history.
-Even if a change is deemed as unimportant, at least raise a low-priority Info event to track it appropriately.

-<a name="notifications-good-practices-for-notifications-use-in-progress-notifications-for-long-running-operations"></a>
-#### Use in-progress notifications for long-running operations

-If an operation requires calling a server-side API or may take more than 2 seconds, use an in-progress notification to track it.
-Most long-running operations can do the following:

-1. Create an in-progress local, client notification before calling the back-end server
-2. Initiate the server operation, which should create an in-progress server event
-3. Save the correlation id (from the Event service) to the client notification to avoid duplicate notifications
-4. Poll for status updates and update the client notification as appropriate

-> [WACOM.NOTE] If warnings or errors occur during the execution of the long-running operation, but don't affect the outcome, publish separate server events (and optionally client notifications) to track those issues.

-5. When the operation is complete, update the title and description, and re-publish the client notification
-6. Finalize the operation with necessary UI processing

-Following the aforementioned steps will ensure the UI is as responsive as possible.

-> [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the Portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**

-<a name="notifications-good-practices-for-notifications-never-create-dead-ends"></a>
-#### Never create dead ends

-Associate notifications with assets and ensure there is a clear next-action.
-When a notification is clicked, the related asset is opened.
-If a notification does not have an asset, it is essentially a useless dead-end. _Do not create dead-end notifications!_

-<a name="notifications-good-practices-for-notifications-one-time-notification"></a>
+<a name="notifications-client-notifications-one-time-notification"></a>
 #### One-time notification

-For simple, one-time notifications that aren't part of a long-running operation and don't result in server events, simply publish a notification with the title, description, status, and linked asset.
+The design of the extension may require one-time notifications that are not part of a long-running operation and do not result in server events.
+In these instances, the extension should publish a notification with the title, description, status, and linked asset.
 When the notification is clicked, the associated asset will be opened.

-To link a notification to an asset, specify the asset details:
+To link a notification to an asset, the extension specifies the asset details, as in the following example.

 ```ts
 MsPortalFx.Hubs.Notifications.ClientNotification.publish({